grnet/synnefo/docs/cyclades-api-guide.rst

 Get Server Diagnostics
 ......................

+.. note:: This operation is not part of OS/Compute v2.

-This operation returns diagnostic information for a server.
+This operation returns diagnostic information (logs) for a server.

-.. note:: This operation is not included in OS Compute v2.
+.. rubric:: Request

 ==================================== ====== ======== ==========
-URI                                  Method Cyclades OS Compute
+URI                                  Method Cyclades OS/Compute
 ==================================== ====== ======== ==========
 ``/servers/<server-id>/diagnostics`` GET    ✔        **✘**
 ==================================== ====== ======== ==========